Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 data List a = Nil | Cons a (List a)
 ```

-This can be represented by an equation $\ell = 1 + a\ell$.
+Lists can be represented by an equation $\ell = 1 + a\ell$.
 Rearranging gives us $1 + a\ell - \ell = 0$.
-In a ring where we can represent power series, the series $1 + a + a^2 + \dots$ is a solution to this equation, and this represents the fact that a list can contain any number of values of $a$.
+In a ring where we can represent power series, the series $\ell = 1 + a + a^2 + \dots$ is a solution to this equation, and this represents the fact that a list can contain any number of values of $a$.
 So while "negative types" don't mean any particular type, we will still want additive inverses in our ring - even if they're formal - so we can represent equations and reason with inductive types.

 We will not tie ourselves to any particular ring though, and express the roots of a polynomial $p$ with integer coefficients, representing solutions to some equation, simply as an affine scheme $\Spec(\mathbb{Z}[x]/(p)) \cong \Hom(\mathbb{Z}[x]/(p), -)$.
 A homomorphism $\varphi \in \Hom(\mathbb{Z}[x]/(p), A)$ represents a root $\varphi(x)$.
 And yes, we're getting ourselves into a bit of algebraic geometry here (but that's easier than [AbstractSingletonProxyFactoryBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/aop/framework/AbstractSingletonProxyFactoryBean.html)).